 David Piazza (’91) is teaching science at Hokkaido International School in Sapporo, Japan.
 He has also taught physical sciences at the Branson School in Ross. and at El Molino High School in Forestville since earning his teaching credential at SSU.
 He earned a master’s degree in science education at the University of Washington in 1999.

-Jim Pisano (’82) is a software engineer at the National Radio Astronomy Observatory in Charlottesville, VA, where he develops software for the Atacama Large Millimeter Array.
+Jim Pisano (’82) passed away in January 2016.
+He was for many years a software engineer at the National Radio Astronomy Observatory in Charlottesville, VA, where he developed software for the Atacama Large Millimeter Array.

-Bert Plambeck (’78) is senior marketing manager with KLA-Tencor Corp. in San Jose.
+Bert Plambeck (’78) is a supplier quality engineering manager at JDSU in San Jose.
+He has held similar positions with several other technical firms in the Bay Area.
 He has published papers on overlay metrology and the implementation of coherence probe microscopy.

 Claude Plymate (’81) is Telescope Engineer/Chief Observer for the Big Bear Solar Observatory 1.6-meter New Solar Telescope.
 He was formerly site manager of the National Solar Observatory’s McMath-Pierce Solar Telescope at Kitt Peak.
 He received the AURA Technology and Innovation Award in 2001 and earned an M.S. in astronomy from the University of Western Sydney in 2003.

-Jeff Porter (’83) is doing high energy physics research in the Center for Experimental Nuclear Physics and Astrophysics at the University of Washington.
-He was formerly database leader for the Solenoidal Tracker At RHIC (STAR) experiment at the Relativistic Heavy Ion Collider at Brookhaven National Laboratory.
+Jeff Porter (’83) is now working in the National Energy Research Scientific Computing Center at the Lawrence Berkeley National Laboratory.
+He formerly did high energy physics research in the Center for Experimental Nuclear Physics and Astrophysics at the University of Washington.
+Before that he was database leader for the Solenoidal Tracker At RHIC (STAR) experiment at the Relativistic Heavy Ion Collider at Brookhaven National Laboratory.
 He earned his Ph.D. in physics in 1995 at the University of California, Davis while participating in the DiLepton Spectrometer experiment.

 Robert Porter (’71) is a retired international business and product development consultant living in Sebastopol.
 He earned his Ph.D. in psychophysiology at World College and University, UNESCO, in 1982.

-Peter Quinliven (’04) is working for PG&E in San Francisco.
-Formerly an energy analyst with the California Energy Commission, he earned an M.S. in physics at the University of California, Davis in 2005.
+Peter Quinliven (’04) is the principal of Future Concepts in Olivehurst, CA. He also works for PG&E. Formerly an energy analyst with the California Energy Commission, he earned an M.S. in physics at the University of California, Davis in 2005.

-Johannes Raab (’79) is an auditor with a large insurance company in Munich, Germany. he earned a Ph.D. in experimental particle physics at the University of California, Santa Barbara in 1987 and did postdoctoral research at CERN, the University of Mainz, and the Max Planck Institute.
+Johannes Raab (’79) works in information security with a large insurance company in Munich, Germany.
+He earned a Ph.D. in experimental particle physics at the University of California, Santa Barbara in 1987 and did postdoctoral research at CERN, the University of Mainz, and the Max Planck Institute.

 Roberto Ramirez (’72) has retired after teaching mathematics and physics for many years at Windsor High School and bilingual mathematics and science in the Department of Chicano and Latino Studies at SSU.
 Honored with a $15,000 Outstanding High School Teachers of America award by the Carlston Family Foundation in 2001, he was one of SSU’s Distinguished Alumni in 2002.

 Linda Rarey (’88) is a nuclear medicine technologist at Santa Rosa Memorial Hospital.
-She also performs PET/CT scans for DMS, a mobile imaging company.a.edu/~xho/" target="_blank">Radiologic Technology at Santa Rosa Junior College and a lecturer at SSU.
+She also performs PET/CT scans for DMS, a mobile imaging company.
+For eighteen years she was a clinical coordinator and instructor in Radiologic Technology at Santa Rosa Junior College and a lecturer at SSU.
 She earned a master’s degree in an interdisciplinary major, Aging and Medical Facilities, at SSU in 1997.

 Jim Rector (’76) has retired after 23 years as a network operations specialist with Sprint in Sacramento.
 He now works part-time for the California Department of Parks and Recreation at Lake Oroville State Recreation Area.

-Kenneth Ritley (’88) is now the head of global IT operations–Server/StorageNetwork for Sulzer in Winterthur, Switzerland.
-He was formerly a manager with the SBB, which is the Swiss National Railway.
+Kenneth Ritley (’88) is Head of Global IT Transformation for Swissport, the world’s largest ground handling company in the aviation industry.
+He is responsible for transforming their distributed IT departments and IT systems into a single department with standards and processes.
+Until recently he was the head of the global IT delivery center for Sulzer in Winterthur, Switzerland.
+He was formerly a manager with the Swiss national railway.
 He earned a Ph.D. in physics at the University of Illinois in 1998 and afterward was a postdoctoral researcher at the Max Planck Institute for Metals Research in Stuttgart, Germany.

-Mallory Roberts (’94) is an astrophysicist with Eureka Scientific and is spending 2013-14 as a visiting professor at New York University in Abu Dhabi.
+Mallory Roberts (’94) is a visiting professor at New York University Abu Dhabi and an astrophysicist with Eureka Scientific.
 He also makes science-themed documentary films with Les Films Kookaburra.
 He earned his Ph.D. in astrophysics at Stanford University in 2000.

 Willie Rodriquez (’97) is District Manager of Burney Water District in Burney, CA. He was formerly a product safety engineer at Agilent Technologies in Santa Rosa.

-Michael Rogen (’84) is retired after many years with Maxon Precision Motors, Inc., Burlingame, where he was vice president of electronics sales and marketing.
-He is now studying Chinese.
+Michael Rogen (’84) is now studying Chinese in Taiwan.
+He retired after many years with Maxon Precision Motors, Inc., Burlingame, where he was vice president of electronics sales and marketing.

 Peter Rooney (’86) is working with the Fratelli Group, a public affairs firm in Washington, D.C.
 He was formerly the deputy staff director of the House of Representatives Committee on Science.
 From 1999 -2002 he was the founding Executive Director of the Forum on Technology & Innovation.
 As the American Physical Society’s Congressional Fellow for 1998 he worked in the office of Senator Joe Lieberman of Connecticut.
 He earned his Ph.D. in physics at the University of California, San Diego, where he was an IBM fellow.

-Josh Rose (’07) is a Product Engineer for TriQuint Semiconductor, Inc. in Santa Rosa.
+Josh Rose (’07) is a test engineer at Microsemi Corporation in Santa Rosa.

-Tina Dearmin Rosenberg (’92) is a preschool teacher at the Santa Rosa Junior College Children’s Center.
+Tina Rosenberg [formerly Dearmin] (’92) is a site supervisor at the Santa Rosa Junior College Children’s Center.

 W. Chris Rostel (’96) is program manager for the special products group at Deposition Sciences, Inc. in Santa Rosa.